 - call us on 0208 590 1124 (Mon-Fri 9am-5pm)

 Under the Data Protection Act you have the right to request a copy of the personal information we hold about you and to have any inaccuracies corrected.
-(We charge £10 for information requests and require you to prove your identity with two pieces of approved identification).
+Information requests are completely free but we require you to prove your identity with two pieces of approved identification.

 Blesma also uses Google Analytics to collect potentially personally identifying data and information.
 Blesma has implemented features for Google Display Advertising, Remarketing, and Google Analytics Demographics and Interest Reporting.
 The purpose for the collection of this potentially identifying data is to identify trends in the usage of the website; these trends may be analysed and published in reports for internal use.

 Blesma may also collect potentially personally-identifying information like Internet Protocol (IP) addresses.
 Blesma only discloses logged in user IP addresses under the same circumstances that it uses and discloses personally-identifying information as described above.

 Visitors can at any time opt out of Google Analytics tracking with the Google Analytics opt-out browser add-on which can be found at https://tools.google.com/dlpage/gaoptout

 - 10. Offensive or inappropriate content placed on the Blesma website